ratatui/ratatui/CONTRIBUTING.md

 time to update.
 However, if a deprecation is blocking for us to implement a new feature we may *consider* removing it in a one version notice.

-**Deprecation process:**
+Deprecation process:

-1. Add `#[deprecated]` attribute with a clear message
+1. Add `#[deprecated]` attribute with a clear message.
-2. Update documentation to point to the replacement
+2. Update documentation to point to the replacement.
-3. Add an entry to `BREAKING-CHANGES.md` if applicable
+3. Add an entry to `BREAKING-CHANGES.md` if applicable.
-4. Wait at least two versions before removal
+4. Wait at least two versions before removal.
-5. Consider the impact on the ecosystem before removing
+5. Consider the impact on the ecosystem before removing.

 ### Use of unsafe for optimization purposes